globerhofer/HIPAA-policies/source/sections/08-auditing_policy.md

    * System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
 Datica utilizes file system monitoring from OSSEC to assure the integrity of file system data.
    * Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
 3. Datica shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
 Data associated with this data will include origin, destination, time, and other relevant details that are available to Datica.
 4. Datica utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
-Alerts from OSSEC are sent to Kibana, the centralized logging service that we use.
 5. Datica leverages process monitoring tools throughout its environment.
-6. Datica treats its Developer Portal as a Platform Add-on and, as such, it logs all activity associated with Developer Portal Access.
+6. Datica treats its Dashboard as a Platform Add-on and, as such, it logs all activity associated with Dashboard Access.
 7. Datica uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
 8. Datica shall identify "trigger events" or criteria that raise awareness of questionable conditions of viewing of confidential information.
 The "events" may be applied to the entire Datica Platform or may be specific to a Customer, partner, business associate, Platform Add-on or application (See Listing of Potential Trigger Events below).
 9. In addition to trigger events, Datica utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data.
-10. Logs are reviewed weekly by Security Officer.
+10. Logs are reviewed weekly by the Security Officer.
 11. Datica's Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
     * Scanning tools and devices;
     * Password cracking utilities;